What causes cellulite?

 Cellulite cause #17: Lack of polyphenols in the diet

-Polyphenols are essential to maintain collagen tissue integrity in the body.
-Plus they are the most potent anti-cellulite molecules.
+Polyphenols are essential to maintain collagen and elastin tissue integrity in the body and also mediate in collagen and elastin synthesis.
+Plus they are the most potent anti-cellulite molecules, due to their anti-adipogenic, lipolytics and anti-fibrotic action.

 Polyphenols are found in berry fruits, other fruits to a lesser extent, vegetables, herbs, spices and drinks such as cocoa and green tea.